-Ruby Tetra (Axelrodia Riesei) Fish Species Profile
+Ruby Tetra (Axelrodia riesei)

 The Ruby Tetra is a beautiful, small fish that has a Peaceful disposition with other fish and invertebrates.
 They are very active and are an excellent addition to both nano and planted aquariums.
 However, they are not suitable for the community aquarium because of their small size and may feel intimidated and be outcompeted for food.
 Also, this Tetra is a delicate species and requires specific conditions to live in and is quite needy.
 It is comparatively more challenging to look after than most Tetras.